SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/buzz-control-robot.md

 To create a `HiveMindBridge` instance, the user must provide a logger that implements the `ILogger` interface (see [here](../../reference/HiveMindBridge/logger.md) for a full example).
 The `port` input argument is needed in order to bind the TCP socket used by HiveMindBridge.

+!!! note
-> HiveMindBridge acts as a TCP _server_ and will wait for clients to initiate a connection.
+    HiveMindBridge acts as a TCP _server_ and will wait for clients to initiate a connection.

 #### Registering custom actions